aarprojects/kettle-co-qa-automation/README.md

   reconciliation test doesn't catch this because it only checks that the total balances against whatever tax figure the app reports, not which subtotal that tax was actually computed from.

-A couple of other traps worth knowing about if you're extending this suite: the coupon widget lives in a same-origin iframe, so locators need `frameLocator('#promo')`; the sticky footer overlays the bottom row of product cards and can eat their clicks; and the UI uses real Unicode glyphs (an ellipsis character in the search placeholder, U+2212 for the minus sign) in places you'd normally expect plain ASCII.